-Are you expecting a new addition to your family in 2021?
+Are you expecting a new addition to your family?
 Congratulations!
 If you’re a first-time parent, you’re doubtless overwhelmed by advice, lists of baby items and hours spent looking around baby stores wondering how such a little human could need so much stuff.
 There are so many things on the market these days and getting everything you need for your little one can be an expensive process!

 Whether you’re planning a Pinterest-worthy themed nursery or sharing space with your bub in an urban apartment, this guide will help you navigate the world of shopping for a newborn with confidence.